Introduction

 1. CEO and CFO responsibilities

-CEOs and CFOs shoulder direct responsibility for the accuracy, documentation, and submission of financial reports to the SEC.
+CEOs and CFOs shoulder direct responsibility for the accuracy, documentation, and submission of financial reports to the U.S Securities and Exchange Commission (SEC).
 SOX mandates an internal control report, placing the onus on management to maintain an adequate internal control structure for financial records.
+Prompt reporting of any deficiencies up the chain of command is crucial to the compliance process.

 2. Data security policies